SoulWallet/smart-contract-wallet-4337/dev-docs/SoulWallet-Tech.md

 + To finished the Mobile apps based on what we have done.

 ## Next step
+### Product roadmap
++ 0. POC - basic wallet function that support erc-4337 with foucs on social recovery.
++ 1. Signature aggregation.
++ 2. Default guardian and more guardian settings.
++ 3. Paymaster enable protocol to pay for user's wallet creation and gas.
 ### Tech stack
 + After the MVP delivery, we will build a small community to get the response and advice for SoulWallet, to get more ideas for product detail.
 + We will base on @Mask 's years technical accumulation to develop our product version.